Do cats have any feelings for their owners?

 Attachment styles play an important role in the cat human bond.
 Securely attached cats are those that exhibit a strong bond with their owners, characterised by affection, playfulness, and a desire for proximity.
 These cats feel safe and comfortable around their human companions, often seeking out interaction and displaying relaxed behaviour.

 The secure base test, a precursor to the Ainsworth strange situation test, has been used to evaluate the attachment bonds of cats to their owners.
-This test involves observing the cat’s behaviour in response to the owner’s presence and absence, providing valuable insights into the cat’s attachment style.
+This test was developed and conducted at a university, where researchers observe the cat’s behaviour in response to the owner’s presence and absence, providing valuable insights into the cat’s attachment style.
 Understanding these attachment styles can help cat owners create a more supportive and nurturing environment for their pets.

 Are cats protective of their owners?